Inchecken bij de orthodontist in Utrecht: Airportho Utrecht

 Loose bracket

-If a bracket does come loose, don’t worry; at the next check-up, we will see what would be best in your situation; to put the bracket back or not.
 If you are experiencing pain because part of the bracket is poking into the cheek, it can be covered with a ball of wax.
 You can also try to remove the bracket.
 If there is a rubber band connecting the bracket to the wire, you can easily remove it and loosen the bracket.
 If the loose bracket is on the back molar, the wire can jab the cheek, causing discomfort (see directly below to see what to do in this case).

 Loose protruding wire